 Gardening is one of my favorite activities that relieves stress for me.
 When I left home after high school, I left my love of gardening behind.
 I did not realize what an integral part of my being it was.
 Without realizing it, I left an important part of my life behind.
 So glad I’ve re-discovered it.

-“For many people gardening relaxes the mind, body and spirit.
+“For many people gardening relaxes the spirit, mind, and body.
 Actually, it is not “gardening” that’s relaxing, but the way that we approach it.
 If gardening is seen as a chore, it’s stressful.
 If we view it as enjoyable, it can help relieve stress.”

 It is interesting to find that some people pair the repeated movements of gardening with a mantra, chant or prayer.